vmware-archive/hillview/docs/userManual.md

 ![View menu](table-view-menu.png)

-* Full dataset: selecting this option will open the table with the full dataset, as it looked when first loaded; all selected columns and filtering operations are undone.

 * Refresh: this redraws the current view of the table.

-* All columns: all columns will become visible by being added to the current sort order in order from left to right.

 * No columns: all columns will be hidden.